NoahAGonzales/Visual-Physical-Converter/README.md

 # vis-phys-convertor
 Takes a visual file and converts that to a 3d printable file

 Built using ElectronJS.
-When finished, will be available on the windows store.
+When ready, will be available on the windows store.

+## Functions
+* Can create an STL file from an image
+* More coming soon...

 ## To run
 1. Install [nodejs](https://nodejs.org/en/download/).